copyl-sys/hanoivm/ROADMAP.md

-Here is the updated **ROADMAP.md** reflecting the changes and progress you've made in the HanoiVM project:

----

 # **HanoiVM — Project Roadmap**

 HanoiVM is a recursive ternary virtual machine designed to support **T81**, **T243**, and **T729** stack architectures.
 It is a cornerstone of the larger unified ternary computing ecosystem, including **T81Lang**, **Axion AI**, and **Alexis Linux**.